 Kevin C. Daly, Ph.D. has served as a director of Iteris since 1993.
-Since July 2002 until June 2005, Dr. Daly was the Chief Executive Officer of Avamar Technologies, Inc., a provider of high availability storage software solutions.
-He continues to serve as an advisor to Avamar.
-Dr. Daly was previously Chief Technical Officer of Quantum Corporation's Storage Solutions Group from October 2001 to July 2002 and, prior to that, he was Chief Executive Officer of ATL Products, Inc., a former subsidiary of the Company, from ATL's formation in 1993 until 2001.
+Since November 2005, Dr. Daly has served as the Chief Executive Officer of MAXxess Systems, Inc., a provider of electronic security solutions, which he joined in June 2005.
+From June 2002 to June 2005, Dr. Daly was the Chief Executive Officer of Avamar Technologies, Inc., a provider of high availability storage software solutions.
+Dr. Daly was Chief Technical Officer of Quantum Corporation's Storage Solutions Group from October 2001 to July 2002 and, prior to that, he was Chief Executive Officer of ATL Products, Inc., a former subsidiary of the Company, from ATL's formation in 1993 until 2001.
 Dr. Daly also served as Chief Technical Officer of Iteris from 1985 until ATL's separation from Iteris in an initial public offering in 1997.
 Prior to joining Iteris, Dr. Daly was Director of the Control and Dynamics Division of the Charles Stark Draper Laboratory at MIT from 1974 through 1985.
-Dr. Daly is also a member of the Board of Directors of Danka Business Systems PLC.
+Dr. Daly is also a member of the Board of Directors of Danka Business Systems PLC and iStor Networks Inc.